Influence of imperfections on tunneling rate in $\delta$-layer junctions: Results and discussion

 To get a better understanding of the two conductivity regimes (see Fig.~\ref{fig:I-V}) and the strong influence of the quantized conduction band on the tunneling current for low voltages (see the oscillations for $L_{gap}>7$~nm in Fig.~\ref{fig:I_vs_W_ideal_TJ}), we examine the local density of states (LDOS), which represent the available states that can be occupied by the free electrons in space-energy dimension.
 For very low temperatures the states below Fermi level are occupied, whereas the states above Fermi level are unoccupied.
 Fig.~\ref{fig:LDOS_x} shows the LDOS along x-direction for a tunnel junction of $L_{gap}=10$~nm when a voltage of 1~mV in \textbf{a} and 100~mV in \textbf{b} is applied to the drain contact.
-Additionally, the corresponding effective 1D potential is included in the figure, exhibiting a tunnel barrier height of approximately 55~meV for the equilibrium case, which is in excellent agreement with experimental measurements in \cite{Donnelly:2021}.
+Additionally, the corresponding effective 1D potential is included in the figure, exhibiting a tunnel barrier height of approximately 55~meV for the equilibrium case, which is in excellent agreement with the estimation height obtained from the measured I-V curve using the WKB approximation for direct tunneling resistance \cite{Donnelly:2021} and the tight-binding calculations for the barrier height in \cite{Donnelly:2023}.
 Firstly, as shown in Fig.~\ref{fig:LDOS_x}, the low-energy LDOS are strongly quantized, highlighted with dashed lines in the figure.
+This strong quantization (or similarly the presence of quasi-discrete states) in the low energies, is the result of the strong confinement of the electrons in the z-direction due to the ultra-thin $\delta$-layer.
+The presence of discrete states have been observed experimentally in several high resolution ARPES measurements for $\delta$-layers in silicon \cite{Holt:2019,Mazzola:2019}.
 On the contrary, for high energies, the LDOS are practically continuous in space-energy, thus these states are not quantized.
 When a voltage is applied to the drain contact, the Fermi level corresponding to the drain contact is reduced, resulting in lowering the energies of all states in the right side as well.
 As a result, new unoccupied states in the right $\delta$-layer will be available to be occupied by the tunneling electrons coming from the left $\delta$-layer.
 When a low drain voltage is applied, $<45-50~\text{mV}$, only the unoccupied quantized states in the right $\delta$-layer will play a role in the tunneling process.
 If the occupied quasi-discrete states near the Fermi level in the left side align with the unoccupied quasi-discrete states in the right side, it will result in a considerable increase of the tunneling current as shown in Fig.~\ref{fig:I_vs_W_ideal_TJ} for $L_{gap}=10$~nm and $t=1$~nm.
 Conversely, if the overlap is minimum, as happen for $L_{gap}=11$~nm and $t=1$~nm, the tunneling current will be reduced.
 For low biases, this alternating mismatch can only exist for sufficiently large tunnel gaps, $L_{gap}>7$~nm, because the coupling of the left and right $\delta$-layer wave-functions for narrow tunnel gaps ($L_{gap}<7$~nm) equalizes the electron states on both sides, increasing the overlap and thus eliminating the mismatch.
 When a high bias is applied, as in Fig.~\ref{fig:LDOS_x}~\textbf{b}, it makes the continuous unoccupied high-energy states in the right side available for tunneling from the left side, thus diminishing the influence of the conduction band quantization on the current, as can be seen in $I$ vs $L_{gap}$ plots in Fig.~\ref{fig:I_vs_W_ideal_TJ} for $100$~mV.